Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Proof of Lipschitz-continuity Bound

 We justify the first inequality by noting the general property that for positive vectors $v, v'$ for which $v\succeq v'$ which follows from the triangle inequality:

 Thus, applying this bound recursively, we get:

 The first inequality follows from the $\gamma$-contraction property of the update procedure, and the ensuing equality follows from our bound on the maximum possible value of $Q$ from \cref{lemma: Q-bound} and noting that $\hat{Q}_k^0 := 0$.
-Therefore, as $T\to\infty$, which proves the lemma.\qedhere \\ \end{proof}